bbolker/stat794_bigdata/dsatcl_notes_emma.md

   cd /data
 ```

-Now we are in the image/container and the data we need is also there!
+Now we are in the image/container and the data we need is also there -- why/how?

 # 3 Obtaining Data